-During the first six months of 2009, the Company recorded charges of \$31.2 million related to the closing of 21 underperforming stores prior to the end of their lease terms, of which 17 were in the U.S. and four were in Mexico.
-Of these charges, \$21.3 million was recorded in the second quarter of 2009 and was associated with the closing of 11 stores in the U.S and two stores in Mexico.
-These charges were included in other operating expenses, in the Consolidated Statements of Operations.
+During the first nine months of 2009, the Company recorded charges of \$31.2 million (all in the first six months) related to the closing of 20 underperforming stores prior to the end of their lease terms, of which 16 were in the U.S. and four were in Mexico.
+These charges were included in other operating expenses in the Consolidated Statements of Operations.